 If raw graphics performance is a concern for your app, then going C++/DirectX ends up being your only real choice.
 Many kinds of apps can be effectively written in the other languages, but in the end, if perf totally matters to you, make the choice early to bypass any extra rendering layers you can (i.e. HTML/CSS and XAML).
 The team that created the FreshPaint app, for example, did this very early on as they had already implemented their paint/texture physics engine in C++/DirectX so there wasn't any reason to think to use a different language for the rest of the app's structures.

-There are a few cases where Windows 8 doesn’t have exact parity between HTML/CSS and XAML, where HTML/CSS has a couple of more controls.
-On the flip side, if you’re trying to directly incorporate web content into an app, you have to use an HTML iframe if the content needs HTML5 capabilities like AppCache or LocalStorage, but then if the web site has frame-busting code, you’re sunk.
-The XAML WebView control, on the other hand, hosts frame-busting sites just fine, but doesn’t have all the HTML5 goodies.
-Clearly this is an area that can be improved, but for now, it’s good to know that these limitations can make-or-break your language decision.
+There are a few cases where Windows 8 doesn't have exact parity between HTML/CSS and XAML, where HTML/CSS has a couple more controls.
+On the flip side, if you're trying to directly incorporate web content into an app, you have to use an HTML iframe if the content needs HTML5 capabilities like AppCache or LocalStorage, but then if the web site has frame-busting code, you have to use the x-ms-webview element which doesn't have all the HTML5 goodies, which also goes for the The XAML WebView.
+Clearly this is an area that can be improved, but for now, it's good to know that these limitations can make-or-break your language decision.

 Clearly, if you have existing code in one language or another, then it makes sense to reuse much of that instead of porting it to another language.
 Once more, this is where a mixed-language approach comes into play.

 All in all, the more we discussed this question amongst ourselves, the more we realized that there never really was a set answer for any given developer.
 We drafted a number of papers to try to spell out the strengths and weaknesses of each choice, but in the end, I whittled it down to these thoughts: